High blood pressure and pregnancy: Know the facts

 Why is high blood pressure a problem during pregnancy?

-High blood pressure during pregnancy poses various risks, including:
+High blood pressure during pregnancy poses the following risks:

-How will I know if I develop hypertension during pregnancy?
+How will I know if I develop high blood pressure during pregnancy?

 Monitoring your blood pressure is an important part of prenatal care.
 If you have chronic hypertension, your health care provider will consider these categories for blood pressure measurements: